central business district towers

 Is there an existing problem that customers recognise and are actively trying to solve?
 Or is the problem being defined by the business rather than experienced by the market?
 A problem that requires explanation before it can be sold is not the same commercial proposition as one buyers already feel.

 Home Depot entered China in 2006 having identified the market opportunity correctly, including booming property ownership and a growing middle class, but without establishing whether the behaviour their model required actually existed at scale.
 A Home Depot spokeswoman acknowledged on exit in 2012: China was "a do-it-for-me market, not a do-it-yourself market."
-(Wall Street Journal, September 2012)
+(CNBC, June 2019)

 Condition 02